EmbeddedNim/fastrpc/README.md

 ### MessagePack-RPC Protocol specification

 The general protocol consists of `Request` messages and corresponding `Response` message(s).
 The server must send a `Response` message in reply to a request unless the request type indicates that no response is expected.
-In the simplest case a resposne with empty data is useable as an ack.
+In the simplest case a response with empty data (MsgPack nil type, 0xC0) can be used as an ack.

-The server implementation also assumes that each packet can fit into the physical media's [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit).
+The server implementation generally assumes that each packet can fit into the physical media's [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit).
 On Ethernet this is generally 1500 bytes less the space used by the UDP (or TCP) packets.
 While WiFI [802.11 MTU](https://networkengineering.stackexchange.com/questions/32970/what-is-the-802-11-mtu) is 2304 bytes with various overheads depending on the security settings.
 The smallest use case is probably [CAN-FD](https://en.wikipedia.org/wiki/CAN_FD) which is 64 bytes (that's the large one).
+This can be configured.

 #### `Request` Messages